alicht/intro-to-express/README.md

 - **"/"**: Sets the pattern for our route.
 In this case, it's the root page
 - **req**: Represents incoming http `request` object for end point resource.
-- **res**: Represents the `resource` object that you give to the user/client/requestor.
+- **res**: Represents the `response` object that you give to the user/client/requestor.
 Resource can be a webpage, video file etc...
 **Since both `req` and `res` are objects, they have various methods we can use to manipulate**
 - **res.send:** is one of the methods of `response` object.
 It sends the response back to the requestor.